HorizUntall/Wordle-Auto-Solver-for-Wordly.org/README.md

 ## Notes
 - Ensure that the extension is used exclusively on Wordly to avoid issues.
 - If you encounter any problems or need further assistance, please refer to the issues section of this repository.
+- This is my first ever project for the sake of hobby.
+I am not really proficient at programming.
+So, please don't go hard on me, though I take criticisms.
+Thanks for using my program!

 ---